 In fact, on a few occasions we’ve anchored outside Lefkas Marina pontoon H and I. There’s a grocery store in Lefkas Town where we quickly grabbed some provisions.

 While motoring through the canal, I often make lunch or dinner as the boat is flat and I can open up some windows to let the fresh air in.
-And depending where we’re going, I might even clean up the boat so I can completely relax when we get to our destination.
+And depending on where we’re going, I might even clean up the boat so I can completely relax when we get to our destination.

-So, the Lefkas Canal is like any other tight space – you want to allow yourself enough room to prevent getting into a crammed situation.
+So, the Lefkas Canal is like any other tight space – you want to allow yourself enough room to prevent getting into a cramped situation.
 Hang back, take your time but obviously don’t miss the opening of the bridge!